Mumsfilibaba/3D-Programming-Project/README.md

 * PCF Soft Shadows (Directional Light)
 * Deferred Rendering
 * Physically Based Rendering (With Image Based Lightning)
-* Tesselation for terrain (Used together with heightmapping)
+* Tesselation for terrain (Used together with heightmapping) in Domain- and Hull Shaders
-* Geometry Shader back face culling
+* Backface culling in Geometry Shader
+* Bloom